Control flow¶

 A flowchart for the above switch.

-The above switch is a replacement for the following if else if else sequence:
+The above switch is a replacement for the following if … else if … else

 if (integral_expression == integral_constant_1)